 In recent years, Ben has appeared in several of the most important recent cases in these fields.
 Among the notable cases in which he has acted are the following:

 Ben has a particular expertise in large-scale and group litigation.
 For several years he has acted as junior counsel for News Group Newspapers in the privacy claims managed together as the Mobile Telephone Voicemail Interception Litigation.
 He is also currently instructed for a large group of claimants in the British Airways Data Event Group Litigation.
 Between 2013 and 2016 he represented over 100 claimants who brought defamation, data protection and conspiracy claims in the group litigation relation to the “blacklisting” of workers in the construction industry over the course of several decades.

-Ben works as a regular night lawyer for the BBC and The Observer and has provided ad hoc pre-publication advice to a number of media organisations, as well as various charities including ActionAid, Human Rights Watch and Oxfam.
+Ben has worked as a regular duty lawyer for the BBC, the Independent and the Observer.
+He has also provided ad hoc pre-publication advice to a number of media organisations as well as charities and NGOs.

-Simor, Human Rights Practice (Sweet and Maxwell, October 2013), co-author of the latest update of the chapter on article 10: freedom of expression.
+Human Rights Practice (Sweet and Maxwell, 2013), edited by Jessica Simor QC; co-author of the latest update of the chapter on article 10: freedom of expression.

 Halsbury’s Laws of England, 5th edition: Rights and Freedoms (June 2013), sole author of the chapters on the right to liberty and the right to a fair hearing.